Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/Coronavirus Pandemic Prediction.md

 ## Data Collection

 Geographic, Socioeconomic, Ethnic and Health statistics for each indivual county were collected from public datasets listed [here](https://www.countyhealthrankings.org/).
 This is a large, unorganised dataset with many missing values and 534 columns!
-Let's visualise our data with a sparsity matrix to get an overveiw and locate missing values:
+Let's visualise our data with a sparsity matrix to get an overview and locate missing values:

 <img src="{{ site.url }}{{ site.baseurl }}/images/CoronavirusPrediction/SparseMatrix.jpg" alt="Missing values in our dataset">

-We can see missing values are scattered throughout, but we can now use Pandas to selectivley remove and replace values.
-With some final cleaning, we can extract data for just the factors that we suspect may be interset for further analysis.
-Factors initially chosen included Obesity, Unemployment, Rurality, Population Density, etc. Here is an example some of the the final cleaned data:
+We can see missing values are scattered throughout, but we can now use Pandas to selectively remove and replace values.
+With some final cleaning, we can extract data for just the factors that we suspect may be interest for further analysis.
+Factors initially chosen included Obesity, Unemployment, Rurality, Population Density, etc. Here is an example some of the final cleaned data:

 <img src="{{ site.url }}{{ site.baseurl }}/images/CoronavirusPrediction/CleanDataframe.PNG" alt="Cleaned Dataframe">